 Once a local relaxation spot, the crater eventually passed into private hands.
 The new owners went to work to build a 110-foot tunnel, allowing easier access for visitors who don’t come with their own rappelling equipment.

-Hours of operation and entry fees vary depending on the day of the week you arrive, and a midweek soak will start at $13, with divers paying $22 per hour.
+Hours of operation and entry fees vary depending on the day of the week you arrive.
 Snorkelers and divers can also rent equipment there if you find that the limpid waters beg for further exploration.

 Restrooms & changing stalls are also available nearby.
-For a more dedicated stay in the area, the onsite Homestead Resort offers packages that allow for the leisurely enjoyment of their biggest attraction.
+For a more dedicated stay in the area, the on-site Homestead Resort (affiliate link) offers packages that allow for the leisurely enjoyment of their biggest attraction.